Hi beginners, if you are new to Dislyte and looking for the most important information for a better start, you’ve come to the right place.

 In the later cases, that 20% chance of being debuffed might mean you get disabled, and miss your turn.
 Only you can value how much that chance means to you, but there is an argument for having more than 80% RESIST.
 The only time it doesn’t matter is when an Attacker has 80% or more Accuracy, but that is only ever encountered in Point War.

 Strictly speaking, Elemental Classes matter because having an elemental advantage means you have more chances at dealing more damage.
-Contrary to what some might think, Elemental Classes do not affect your chance to apply buffs/debuffs, and strictly determine damage.
+Elemental Classes also affect your chance to apply buffs/debuffs, please read more here.

 Inferno beats Wind, Wind beats Flow, and Flow beats Inferno.
 Shimmer is neutral against all elements.